PanosK92/panoskarabelas/source/content/about.md

 featuredImg = "https://raw.githubusercontent.com/PanosK92/panoskarabelas/master/source/content/media/ic_space.jpg"
 +++

 Hello!
-My name is Panos, I'm the author of [Spartan Engine](https://github.com/PanosK92/SpartanEngine) and an MTS Software Development Engineer @ [AMD](https://www.amd.com/en).
+My name is Panos, I'm the author of [Spartan Engine](https://github.com/PanosK92/SpartanEngine), in the past I explored AMD, Codemasters and Sony.

-Click [here](/media/cv.pdf) for my CV.

-This site is used both for blogging and as a portfolio.

----

-**Motto**

-"If something is important enough, you do it, even if the odds are not in your favor."
-Elon Musk
+I believe in hard work, altruism and not compromising.
+Scroll to the bottom of the page for my CV.

 ---